 At Talented Learning, we focus on providing the information and education to help you define those requirements and create a usable comparison of cost and solutions proposals.
 A good place to start is our LMS Vendor Reviews where we document vendors’ high level extended enterprise capabilities.
 Our Case Studies page is a compilation of industry case studies found in our research.
 Talented Learning also provides personalized consulting services to help you streamline business case development, vendor selection and contract negotiation.

 No matter how you choose to verify the functional capability, it doesn’t make any sense to proceed further with your internal LMS if they can’t do what you need or want.
 If they can, keep reading.

 2) Business and Licensing Model

-A common value proposition you will hear from your employee LMS provider is that there are economies of scale from a license, maintenance, implementation and hence cost standpoint to expand the existing LMS to external audiences.
-You have to take that claim with a grain of salt however.
-Vendors are out to sell their software and they negotiate for a living.
+A common value proposition you will hear from your employee LMS provider is that there are economies of scale in licensing, maintenance and implementation, so from a cost standpoint, it makes sense to expand the existing LMS to external audiences.
+But you should take that claim with a grain of salt.
+Vendors are out to sell their software, and sales professionals know how to persuade and negotiate for a living.

-To make matters more complicated, the number of external users is almost always significantly more than the number of employee users and many of those external users may be one-time or infrequent users.
-Many times this difference makes the “scale” of the internal and external audiences incompatible and puts the license and negotiating advantage most definitely in the vendor’s favor.
+To make matters more complicated, the number of external users is almost always significantly more than the number of employee users, and many of those external users may be one-time or infrequent users.
+Often this difference makes the “scale” of the internal and external audiences incompatible and puts the license and negotiating advantage most definitely in the vendor’s favor.

 By all of these above methods, existing vendors try to drive the maximum pricing point they can obtain and hold.
 They will leverage their advantage right up to the point you threaten to open up the bid with other vendors and then you will get the salesperson’s attention.